 One of my main goals for 2020 is to be able to do 10 pull-ups by the end of the year.
 I am far from an athlete, and honestly, the goal sounds unrealistic right now, considering that I am not able to do even one pull-up.
 But ever since I started to go to the climbing gym last year, my arms have become much stronger, which inspired me to set a higher standard for my physique.
 I am not necessarily trying to look a certain way, but feeling better and stronger in my body is my ultimate goal.
 That's how 10 pull-ups were born - from my infinite desire to achieve something that I never thought was possible for me before.

 But January wasn't successful in that direction: not only I had to skip the gym multiple times because of moving and different kinds of life-related issues, I happened to slightly injure my arm and ended up "resting" for like 2 weeks in a row.
 Good start!
 Not so much.
 Am I disappointed in myself?
 I would say so.
-It is when the voices in my head are becoming much louder and I simply want to give up.
+It is the time when the voices in my head are becoming much louder and I simply want to give up.

 Another major "down" in January was the progress or, better say, lack of progress writing my book of poetry "Breaking free".
 I used to write poetry when I was a kid, and quite recently I came back to my roots and decided to express myself in a way I thought was the best.
 I love poetry and enjoy creating rhymes.
 But I don't like structurizing and making something out of "nothing".
 The idea of writing a book came to me about 2 years ago, and the reason for it is simple - I want to put my poems in one place and let others read them from one source.
 All previous year I was working on my poems and this year I promised to myself I would create a book.
 But like I said when it comes down to imposing a structure upon something so creative and so personal to me, I become demotivated.
-So no, I haven't moved an inch in that direction either yet.
-Sign.
+So no, I haven't moved an inch in that direction either.
+Sigh.

 There is something complex about the definition of success and failure, and many times even when I don't see any results of my work, I pay attention to other, probably even more important things, such as experience, joy from just doing something, learning new things, etc. But there are times when I see nothing in the dark of my lack of progress, besides failure.
 I know it sounds sad, but at the same time it's real.
 How many of us can stay real in today's world?
 And how many of us can accept their sense of defeat?
-I think it's important to do from time to time not in order to judge but in order to practice self-forgiveness, patience and acceptance.
+I think it's important to do from time to time in order not to judge but to practice self-forgiveness, patience and acceptance.
 Because at the end of the day, not what you already did or didn't do really matters, but what you are going to do with that aftermath.

 Now, onto ups